 The Export and Import of Hazardous Waste and Hazardous Recyclable Material Regulations under CEPA 99 control the export and import of hazardous waste and hazardous recyclable materials.
 By reference, these regulations incorporate the Transportation of Dangerous Goods Act and Regulations, which address identification, packaging, marking and documentation of hazardous materials during transport.
 CEPA 99 requires that anyone proposing to export or import hazardous waste or hazardous recyclable materials or to transport them through Canada, must notify the Minister of the Environment and obtain a permit to do so.
 Section 9 of CEPA 99 allows the federal government to enter into administrative agreements with the provinces and territories for the development and improvement of environmental standards.
 These agreements represent cooperation towards a common goal rather than a delegation of authority under CEPA 99.
-To facilitate the development of provincial and territorial agreements, the federal, provincial and territorial government ministers from the federal, provincial and territorial government ministers from the federal, provincial and territorial governments, who normally meet at least once a year to discuss national environmental priorities and to determine work to be carried out under the auspices of the CCME.
+To facilitate the development of provincial and territorial agreements, the federal, provincial and territorial governments participate in the Canadian Council of Ministers of the Environment ("CCME").
+The CCME comprises the 14 environment ministers from the federal, provincial and territorial governments participate in the canadian Council of Ministers of the Environment, who normally meet at least once a year to discuss national environmental priorities and to determine work to be carried out under the auspices of the CCME.